 Does Insurance Cover Hitting an Animal?

 Yes, most comprehensive car insurance policies will cover you when you hit an animal.
-No, hitting an animal is not considered an at fault accident.
 However, different insurers treat this situation differently when it comes to excess.
 Some will still charge you the excess to repair your car, others won’t.

 If you hit livestock, you’ll need to claim on your own insurance but check the relevant state laws.
 In all states except Queensland, owners are liable for their livestock.
 In Queensland, livestock is still deemed to have “right of way” on a road.
 Seriously.